If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 - Team sport play

-This looks at two categories of fitness, which are health-related physical fitness and performance-related physical fitness.
+This looks at two fitness categories: health-related physical fitness and performance-related physical fitness.

 Health-related physical fitness looks at the factors that quantifiably affect one’s health, and performance-related physical fitness affects just performance outcomes.

-Some health-related physical fitness types are cardiorespiratory fitness, muscular endurance, muscular strength, flexibility, and body composition.
+Some health-related physical fitness types include cardiorespiratory fitness, muscular endurance, strength, flexibility, and body composition.

 Some performance-related fitness types are power, speed, balance, coordination, and agility.